Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/remote-env.md

 [...]
 user@parity-kovan-node-01:~$
 ```
-2. Attach into your blg provided virtual environment
+2. Attach into your BLG provided virtual environment

 *Note a virtual environment has been provided for each user and the username should be the user's first and last names concatenated.
 The example with USERNAME == adamlemmon*
 ```